Matyxus/UTC_jl/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### Description
 General usage is done by first loading the appropriate network, which should be placed inside [data](https://github.com/Matyxus/UTC_jl/tree/main/data) folder, similary for the statistics file.
-For this reason function "load_data" is defined, which takes both of these arguments to produce structure called GravitationalClustering, which holds all the necessarry data (positions, weights, ...).
-Then function called "run_clustering" is defind, which performs iterations based on the given algorithm.
+For this reason function `load_data()` is defined, which takes both of these arguments to produce structure called `GravitationalClustering`, which holds all the necessarry data (positions, weights, ...).
+Then function called `run_clustering()` is defined, which performs iterations based on the given algorithm.
 Clusters can then be visualized on the entire network.

 ### Example